kstrafe/Cxy/documentation/cxyr/031 - Musings On Variables.md

 I'd like to get to the core of the language.
 This would remove a lot of statements.
 The only ones left are assignment, declarations, expressions, and if/goto/label.

+Man I just wanna have this all neat and finished.
+I feel like it's come a long way already.
+Just an idea about minimalism though.
+Why not remove enums altogether and instead just throw random names as you like?

+	throw whatever_i_want_dude;
+	throw myError;

+Or just do not find it necessary to declare enums.
+This would simplify catching the errors as well.
+How is the grammar fully LL(1)?

+	Type member;

+	(: this) constructor {
+		construct {
+			member(1 * 8);
+		}
+	}

+	const ptr (: this) function = lambda (: this) {
+		// Statements
+	};

+The interesting thing is, making methods constants, then we have a very 'pure' model, meaning that the approach is minimal.
+We can idealize the signature-first syntax as syntactic sugar :).

+	sub::TypeA {a, aa}, sub::TypeB b;
+	32u length = 0;

+	(: this) constructor {
+		// Statements
+	}

+Yeah, I think that's about right.

+	try {
+		32ue a = 32ue~max + 1;
+	} catch {
+		NUMERIC_OVERFLOW
+			sml::out << "overflown integer!";
+	}

+I think I can roll with this.
+The syntactic sugar, yeah.
+Looks fine.
+Just need to polish the semantics a little and the language will be done.
+Especially the enumerations.
+Those are important.
+So an enumeration is associated with some specific class.
+What about primitives?
+I've though about this a bit.
+I think it's best too keep primitives just the basic units (integers, floats), and add arrays to the mix.
+Pointers are also included.
+So if you have a super awesome custom vector, then just return the pointer to the array with the size, or turn it into a suitable array.
+Hell you can even return a nested array.
+Should be easy.
+Yeah that's feasible.